Mathematical Methods of Theoretical Physics: Metric

-In the previous section, the metric tensor has been derived from the scalar product.
-The converse is true as well.
-In Euclidean space with the dot (scalar, inner) product the metric tensor represents the scalar product between vectors: let ${\bf x}=X^i{\bf e}_i \in {\Bbb R}^n$ and ${\bf y}=Y^j{\bf e}_j \in {\Bbb R}^n$ be two vectors.
-Then ("$T$" stands for the transpose),
+The metric tensor has been defined in terms of the scalar product.
+The converse can be true as well.
+(Note, however, that the metric need not be positive.)
+In Euclidean space with the dot (scalar, inner) product the metric tensor represents the scalar product between vectors: let ${\bf x}=x^i{\bf e}_i \in \mathbb{R}^n$ and ${\bf y}=y^j{\bf e}_j \in \mathbb{R}^n$ be two vectors.
+Then (``$\intercal$'' stands for the transpose),

 It also characterizes the length of a vector: in the above equation, set ${\bf y}={\bf x}$.
 Then,